nighres/nighres/doc/index.rst

    Huntenburg, Steele \& Bazin (2018).
 Nighres: processing tools for high-resolution neuroimaging.
 GigaScience, 7(7). `https://doi.org/10.1093/gigascience/giy082 <https://doi.org/10.1093/gigascience/giy082>`_

-   Please also make sure to cite the references indicated for the particular functions you use.
+   Mke sure to also cite the references indicated for the particular functions you use!

 .. admonition:: Credit